angristan/local-dns-resolver/README.md

 ./centos-unbound.sh
 ```

 Note : it does not work on CentOS 6.
-Any PR is welcome.
+Any PR is welcomed.

 ### Fedora - Unbound
 ```